geomario/SHEMAT-Suite_Models/fw_const_Theis_analytical_centered/doc/README.md

 ```
 ## Python scripts ##

+The Python scripts use functions computing the approximate Theis
+solution from the Python module `pskf`.
+If you do not have `pskf`:
+Download `pyshemkf` from https://github.com/jjokella/pyshemkf and add
+the path `/<path-to-pyshemkf>/pyshemkf/site-packages` to the
+`PYTHONPATH`.

-`theis_analytical.ipy`: Computes the Theis-analytical solution and
+`theis_analytical.ipy`: Compares the Theis-analytical solution the
-compares it to the SHEMAT-Suite result loaded from the vtk files in
+SHEMAT-Suite result loaded from the vtk files in `/result/`.
+The
+figures are saved in `/doc/pdfs/`.

+`theis_monitoring_points.ipy`: Compares the Theis-analytical solution
+at one cell over time the SHEMAT-Suite result loaded from the monitor
-`/result/`.
+files in `/result/`.
 The figures are saved in `/doc/pdfs/`.

 ## Compilation ##